1031 Exchange Houston Explained

 In addition to the different rules that accompany a 1031 tax exchange, there are also certain timelines that must be adhered to.

 There are two timelines specifically that must receive particular attention.
 The first timeline is the Identification Period.
 This refers to the amount of time that a property owner has to find replacement properties that he is interested in purchasing.
 This time period is within 45 days of selling the original property.

-The 45 days is 45 days exactly and includes holidays and weekends.
-This timeline will never be extended and if an owner cannot find replacement properties within that time, the property that had been sold will no longer be eligible for a 1031 tax exchange.
+The 45 days are 45 days exactly and include holidays and weekends.
+This timeline will never be extended, and if an owner cannot find replacement properties within that time, the property that had been sold will no longer be eligible for a 1031 tax exchange.

 The other timeline property owners must concern themselves with is the exchange period timeline.
 This refers to the period of time that a property owner selling his property must become the owner of another property.
 The time period for this is 180 days from the time the original property is sold.

 The time period is over on the date the property is fully relinquished or when the person’s tax return for that current year is due, whichever date comes first.